getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 #### Resolve in Commit

-Once you send commit data, you can start resolving issues by including `fixes <SENTRY-SHORT-ID>` in your commit messages.
+Once you send commit data, you can start resolving issues by including `fixes &lt;SENTRY-SHORT-ID&gt;` in your commit messages.
 For example, a commit message might look like:

 ```
 Prevent empty queries on users